ChoGGi/SurvivingMars_CheatMods/CheatMod_CheatMenu/README.md

 ##### Known issues
 ```
-Going above 4096 or so will making clicking on certain buildings laggy (houses/schools).
+Going above 4096 capacity will make certain buildings laggy (houses/schools), and around 64K will crash.
-  Don't go too high...
+  >Don't go too high...

 If you increase a number high enough it'll go negative.
-  Don't go too high or use the menu to reset to default (if it's still broken send me your save).
+  >Don't go too high or use the menu to reset to default (if it's still broken send me your save).

 Production will reset when the production changes (Solar panels, Wind turbines, etc).
-  It is what it is.
+  >You can use Buildings>Production Amount Refresh to reset to saved amounts.
 ```

 ##### Thanks